The role of AI weapons in Minneapolis is a wake up call for America

 III.

 Within the DHS, the enforcement of ideological prejudice has become Palantir’s trade.
-Palantir’s “ontology,” which defines what represents what in a digital system (who is a terrorist, who is a suspect, who is a target or a threat) — paired with a regime with a total disregard for truth, equality, or fairness — has created an existential threat to our democracy and rule of law.
-The target list within the sights of AI weapons in America has hence expanded dramatically since I started speaking out, from immigrants and Palestinians, to foreign student protesters and op-ed writers, to Americans who are protesting their constitutional rights.
+Palantir’s “ontology,” which defines what represents what in a digital system (who is a terrorist, who is a suspect, who is a target or a threat) — paired with an administration with a total disregard for truth, equality, or fairness — has created an existential threat to our democracy and rule of law.
+This “ontology” exerts and automates the worldview of the Trump administration domestically by force, whether it is on-the-ground in operations by ICE and CBP, or bureaucratically through fraud investigations and funding purges.

-Yet, after a messy, militarized operation that pitted the latest, high-tech war tools against the citizens of Minneapolis — the government is making a partial retreat, withdrawing 700 of the approximately 3,000 federal agents from the city while pushing towards the suburbs.
+Yet, after messy, militarized operations that pitted the latest, high-tech war tools against the citizens of Minneapolis — the government is making a partial retreat, withdrawing 700 of the approximately 3,000 federal agents from the city while pushing towards the suburbs.
 Even Palantir is making ludicrous attempts to distance itself from ICE.
 "If you are critical of ICE, you should be out there protesting for more Palantir,” CEO Alex Karp said in his last earning call.

 At what might prove to be a pivotal point in history, Minneapolis showed the administration that community, peaceful resistance, and a particularly disciplined kind of civil disobedience are more powerful than the wanton application of violence, surveillance, and discrimination by ICE, Palantir, and the Trump administration.
-They proved that, although we still might be under siege by these forces in cities around the country, Americans are ready to challenge the criminals in power: the billionaires and government officials who are propped up by big tech, domestic policing, mass resettlement, incarceration, and war.
+They proved that, although we still might be under siege by these forces in cities around the country, Americans are ready to challenge the criminals in power: the billionaires and government officials who are propped up by big tech, mass surveillance, incarceration, resettlement, and war.

 IV.